libor-m/ngs-course/prepare.rst

 Online documentation
 --------------------
 Login to https://github.com.
-Create a new project called `ngs-course-nhrady`, with a default readme file.
+Create a new project called `ngs-course`, with a default readme file.

 Clone the project to local machine and initialize `sphinx` docs.
 Choose ``SSH`` clone link in GitHub.

 .. code-block:: bash

-  git clone git@github.com:libor-m/ngs-course-nhrady.git
+  git clone git@github.com:libor-m/ngs-course.git

-  cd ngs-course-nhrady
+  cd ngs-course

   # use default answers to all the questions
   # enter project name and version 1.0